 Following storm damage, the western section of the revetment was removed in March 2012 and a further section in June 2013, with approval in principle to remove the remaining sections once the structure became unmaintainable (see figure 1).
 Since these operations, the previously adjoining groynes became outflanked and rapidly deteriorated.
 These groynes were submerged at high tide and held very little beach material.
-As a result, they were removed in March 2018 due to the unacceptable health and safety risk that they posed.
-For more information on the 2018 groyne removal works, click here.
+As a result, they were removed between 2018 and 2021 due to the unacceptable health and safety risk that they posed.

-Currently, the remaining revetment and its associated groynes (groynes 53 - 55) are functional despite their age.
+Currently, the remaining revetment and its associated groyne (groyne 53) are functional despite their age.
 Their condition is being monitored and decisions on the future of the remaining timber structures will be taken when the condition changes.